 The beach is well maintained, the water is fairly blue, and the sand semi-white.
 It’s not perfect, but for a decent beach with all the modern amenities you’d want within walking distance, it does its job.

-P.S: Colombians used to love swimming in Playa Rodadero at night, but they recently outlawed the practice.
+P.S: Colombians used to love swimming in Playa Rodadero at night but recently outlawed the practice.
 Why?
 Because too many people were copulating in the water at night and the moans kept beachfront property owners up at night ;(

 Playa Blanca, near Rodadero

 Playa Blanca is a five-minute boat ride from Rodadero, and the beach isn’t much nicer at all.

 It’s simply not worth it.
 The beach looks exactly like Rodadero, and you pay $15-20 USD for a quick boat trip.
 Waste of time and money.